 EOS-run companies live by their quarterly Rocks.
 It’s in their DNA.
 Perhaps you’re not familiar with the term or you’re not clear of the true meaning.

-Rocks are simply 90-day priorities that yield BIG impact when completed.
+Rocks are simply 90-day priorities that yield a BIG impact when completed.
 The key is to consistently pick the right Rocks and get them done.
-But this may not be as easy at it sounds.
+But this may not be as easy as it sounds.

 Why do Rocks Sometimes Feel Like Boulders?